 As I’m recording this at the end of March 2018, the current image size that Pinterest recommends is 600 x 900 or 600 x 1260.
 Longer images are now being cut off within the Pinterest feed.
 You don’t want your images too long, too busy, or too text-heavy.
 You want them to be to the point and to peak curiosity.
 Consider changing up your images and then A/B testing them.
 After you listen to that episode, and then move onto Episode 72, which is all about understanding Pinterest analytics.

 You can also listen to the episode where Cassie and I talk about capturing the pinner’s attention with your images.
 If you struggle with images, just get some healthy feedback.
-There are plenty of Facebook groups, including mine, where you can post an image and just ask for feedback (and don’t worry, I only allow kind people in my Facebook group, so you don’t have to worry about any mean comments).
+There are plenty of Facebook groups and memberships, like our’s, where you can post an image and just ask for feedback (and don’t worry, I only allow kind people in my Facebook group, so you don’t have to worry about any mean comments).

 Action Item # 2 – Keywords